 In addition, the requester must be prepared to answer the following supplemental questions related to the security profile of the request:

-• Will BTS approved anti-virus software be installed on the machine(s) using the modem?
+BTS will install approved anti-virus software on the machine(s) using the modem.

 Authorized by Ordinance No. 179999 passed by Council March 15, 2006 and effective April 14, 2006.